aadilshb/ideal-broccoli/README.md

 # ideal-broccoli
-this is the repository created during my internship period at Jumpwhere.
+This is the repository created during my internship period at Jumpwhere.